Rouen Cathedral: Crypt

-The 11th-century crypt of the original Romanesque cathedral is located underneath the choir Gothic cathedral.
+The 11th-century crypt of the original Romanesque cathedral is located underneath the choir of the Gothic cathedral.
 It is accessed through the Chapel of Saint Joan of Arc on the south side of the Choir.
 It was excavated between 1931 and 1934, and opened to visitors in 1956.
-It was within the foundation of the old cathedral, and is composed of a sanctuary and a curving disambulatory with three small chapels, with vaults supported by two rows of columns.
-The original floor was made of a patter of made of light stone and black marble.
-There is well located in the disambulatory, beneath the axis of the apse above.
+It was within the foundation of the old cathedral, and is composed of a sanctuary and a curving ambulatory with three small chapels, with vaults supported by two rows of columns.
+The original floor was made of a pattern of light stone and black marble.
+There is a well located in the ambulatory, beneath the axis of the apse above.

 The Cathedral in art and literature

 The most famous paintings of the cathedral were done by the Impressionist artist Claude Monet, who produced a series of paintings of the building showing the same scene at different times of the day and in different weather conditions.
 Two paintings are in the National Gallery of Art in Washington, D.C.; one is in the Getty Center in Los Angeles; one is in the National Museum of Serbia in Belgrade; one is at the Clark Art Institute in Williamstown, Massachusetts; one is in a museum of Cologne; one is in the Rouen fine art museum; and five are in the musée d'Orsay in Paris.
 The estimated value of one painting is over $40 million.

 Other painters inspired by the building included John Ruskin, who selected it as an example of good architecture in The Seven Lamps of Architecture, and Roy Lichtenstein, who produced a series of pictures representing the cathedral's front.
 Mae Babitz, known for illustrations of the Watts Towers and Victorian-era buildings in Los Angeles, illustrated the Cathedral in the 1960s.
 Those works are held in the UCLA library Special Collections.

 In literature, Gustave Flaubert was inspired by the stained glass windows of St. Julian and the bas-relief of Salome, and based two of his Three Tales on them.
 Joris-Karl Huysmans wrote La Cathédrale, a novel based on an intensive examination of the building.
 Willa Cather sets a key scene in the development of the protagonist Claude Wheeler of One of Ours in the cathedral.